MediaSapiens/flamaster/README.rst

 Developer notes
 _______________

-We use CommonJS AMDnotation for JS modules definition
+We use CommonJS AMD notation for JS modules definition